-Being passionate about your idea is step 1.
-But people have to be willing to pay for your product or service.
-Frank thought about ideas like dog walking and house-sitting but didn't think they'd yield much business.
-He says the "lightbulb turned on" when he heard a lawn mower.
-After all, there were more lawns than dogs in his neighborhood.
-How can I compete?
-There are four ways to make yourself stand out from other businesses.
+Whether you start a babysitting business or offer up your computer skills, you need to figure out how to stand out from other businesses.
+There are four ways to distinguish yourself.
 Marketers call them the "four Ps"-price, product, promotion, and place (where or how your product or service is sold).
 Frank decided to compete on price.
 He charges only \$8, which is less than his competitors.
-Frank's job at the White House was great promotion.
+Frank's adventure at the White House, which brought a lot of promotion his way, helped too.

 Will I make a profit?

 First, figure out how much you need to charge for your product or service.
 The price needs to cover your costs (gas for the mower, in Frank's case) and justify the time you spend doing it.
-Look at how much others in your area charge.
-Consider setting your price lower because you have less experience.
+Ask an adult to help you research how much others in your area are charging.
+As you break into the market, consider setting your price a little lower because you have less experience.

 What do I want to achieve?

-That's the question to ask, says Steven Gordon, president of Lemonade Day National, a program that teaches kids how to run a business.
-Your goal can be something you want to buy, a charity you want to support, or learning enough to move on to bigger things.
-For Frank, that means going to college, being a Navy Seal, and opening a Lego resort.
-"Then, once I get old enough, I'll run for president," he says. -By Hayden Field competitor noun: a company that competes with another company; a rival promotion noun: the advertising of a product or business in order to increase sales or public awareness Family Challenge Ask a parent if he or she remembers having a summer job at your age, even if it was just a lemonade stand.
-Ask: What did you learn?
-What could you have done differently?
-Then brainstorm ideas for you.
-May 2018
+That's the question to ask yourself, says Steven Gordon, president of Lemonade Day National, a program that teaches kids how to run a business.
+Your goal can be something you want to buy, a charity you want to support, or just learning enough to move on to bigger things.
+For Frank, that means going to college, becoming a Navy Seal, and opening a Lego resort.
+"Then, once I get old enough, I'll run for president," he says.

+-By Hayden Field

 GREAT JOB!
 Frank Giaccio high-fives President Donald Trump.

 Power Words